pnnl/HyperNetX/docs/source/contributions.rst

 * Make sure your code adheres to PEP 8 style guidelines for Python code.
 * Please add comments to your code to explain complex logic or non-obvious functionalities.
 * During the review process, address any feedback or suggestions from reviewers promptly.
+* Any dependencies in core HNX should not be changed for new modules.
+Also please list any additionally dependencies thoroughly.

 By following these guidelines, you can ensure a smooth and efficient contribution process for adding new modules to HyperNetX.
 We appreciate your contributions to the project!